Stomach Pain: What is Your Body Telling You?

 How is it treated?

-For mild cases, a change in your diet is all that’s needed.
-Avoid fatty foods, chocolate, spicy food, and coffee, make your dinners light, and consume a lot of fiber.
+For mild cases, a change in your diet is all that you need.
+Avoid fatty foods, chocolate, spicy foods, and coffee, make your dinners light.
+Also, try to consume a lot of fiber.

 Side effects of medication